jamesdbrock/hffix/README.md

 Typical FIX implementations employ object-oriented-style programming to model a FIX message either as an associative key-value container of strongly typed objects that inherit from some field superclass, or as a class type for each message type with member variables for every possible field in the message.

-There are two drawbacks to this method.
+There are two disadvantages to this method.

 1. Creating these message objects requires free-store memory allocation, which uses a lot of CPU time &mdash; typically more CPU time than all the rest of the parsing logic.
 2. Declaring the classes for these objects requires a lot of boilerplate code, and makes it difficult to handle surprising messages at run-time.

-The advantage of object-oriented-style FIX parsers is that with the familiar object-oriented metaphor, any field of a message object can be read or written randomly at any point in the program, which may simplify program logic.
+The advantage of object-oriented-style FIX parsers is that with the familiar object API, any field of a message object can be read or written randomly at any point in the program, which may simplify program logic.

-Every high frequency trading application already has an object model in the application that provides random access to properties of trading objects, however.
-A class for an order, and a class for an execution, and a class for a quote, et cetera.
-If your application has that, then it doesn't need random access to FIX message fields, it needs only serial access.

 ### High Frequency FIX Parser Implementation

 For reading FIX messages, High Frequency FIX Parser presents an STL-style <a href="http://www.sgi.com/tech/stl/ForwardIterator.html">immutable Forward Iterator</a> interface.
 Writing fields is done serially with an interface similar to an STL-style <a href="http://www.sgi.com/tech/stl/BackInsertionSequence.html">Back Insertion Sequence Container</a>.
 Reading and writing are done directly on the I/O buffer, without any intermediate objects.

+The disadvantage of this implementation is that the message API provides serial access to fields, not random access.
+The advantage is that this enables the High Frequency FIX Parser library to completely avoid memory allocation.

-Field values in FIX are always encoded on the wire as ASCII, and High Frequency FIX exposes fields to the developer as iterator range `char const* begin(), char const* end()`.
+Field values in the FIX protocol are always encoded on the wire as ASCII, and High Frequency FIX Parser exposes fields to the developer as iterator range `char const* begin(), char const* end()`.
 High Frequency FIX Parser also provides a complete set of conversion functions to native C++ types for *ints*, *decimal floats*, *dates* and *times*, et cetera &mdash; see documentation for `hffix::message_writer` and `hffix::field_value`.

 ### Exceptions

-All High Frequency FIX Parser methods, functions, constructors, and destructors provide the No-Throw exception guarantee (again, the library performs no memory allocation!) unless they are documented to throw exceptions, in which case they provide the Basic exception guarantee.
+All High Frequency FIX Parser methods, functions, constructors, and destructors provide the No-Throw exception guarantee unless they are documented to throw exceptions, in which case they provide the Basic exception guarantee.
 Generally, a function may throw `std::logic_error` if preconditions are not met by the programmer.
 See documentation for details.

 ### Thread Safety